How to Install Android Studio in Ubuntu

 To create a desktop entry, click on Configure and select "Create Desktop Entry" (Or from the Top navigation, Go to Tools and select "Create Desktop Entry").

 And that's it!!
-Now you have Google Android Studio, Integrated Development Environment on your Ubuntu PC.
+Now you have the Google Android Studio, Integrated Development Environment on your Ubuntu 18.04 desktop.